Journalist's attacker had previous violence convictions

 "They should be put in the witness box.
 They should be made to give their side of it.
 If they were definitely innocent they'd be crying out innocence, but they have all the rights in the world to sit back and do absolutely nothing ... while everything's done for them by these professional highly paid lawyers."

-Next story in National: Criminal record wiping 'may happen elsewhere'
+Next story in New Zealand: Criminal record wiping 'may happen elsewhere'